Updated April 15, 2023

 The running of your Android developer’s app is dependent on two factors.

 - Are you using Android Studio?

-- Do you have a real device running Android?
+- Do you have an actual device running Android?

 Running the Android developers app from Android Studio

-A Choose Device window appears where you need to select the running device and click OK.
-Android studio will install the app and you can run your basic check.
+A Choose Device window appears where you must select the running device and click OK.
+Android Studio will install the app, and you can run your basic check.

-You would need to open a command line and go to the root of the project directory.
-You would have to use Gradle to build your project in the debug mode.
-After you are finished with creating your project, the output APK in the module is located.
+You need to open a command line and go to the root of the project directory.
+You would have to use Gradle to build your project in debug mode.
+After you finish creating your project, the output APK in the module is located.

 On the device, locate the app and open it.